Handbook home

 Generic skills

-At the completion of this subject, students should gain the following generic skills:
+On completion of this subject, students should be able to:

-- Be able to demonstrate research and analytical skills
+- Demonstrate research and analytical skills

-- Be able to demonstrate clear spoken and written communication
+- Demonstrate clear spoken and written communication

-- Be able to demonstrate attention to detail
+- Demonstrate attention to detail